aa3025/hpc-oracle9-rpi/README.md

-# Oracle Linux 9 HPC
+# Oracle Linux 9 PXE Network installer on Raspberry Pi
 for deployment from Raspberry Pi running Oracle Linux 9

 This project is collection of bash scripts and config files to automatically deploy rhel8-based HPC with PXE-install and kickstart files.
 Supports both BIOS-based and EFI PXE scenarios.
 Project's webpage is here: https://centoshpc.wordpress.com/